 Before starting, we must remember that to keep the highlights with a beautiful color over time it is important to take care of them with specific products.
 For example, I’m using Dalire’s purple sulfate-free shampoo right now.
 Violet shampoo helps us keep the wick nuanced.
 But the important thing is that you use quality shampoos and products.

-First of all, you are clear that you want to give yourself wicks, but do you know exactly what type?
+First of all, you are clear that you want to give yourself highlights, but do you know exactly what type?

-These are the types of wicks that exist in 2021 and all the options you have at your disposal:
+These are the types of highlights that exist in 2021 and all the options you have at your disposal: